 This style must use mainly acro tricks accompanied by flexibility and control.
 Dance must be used throughout the entire routine.

-A routine incorporating the use of Pom Pons.
+A routine incorporating the use of Pom Poms.
 Should use precise and defined movement, acrobatics allowed, NO stunts or a pyramid taller than one person is allowed or a one point penalty per judge will be incurred.
 The routine will be judged on both Pom Pon technique and dance steps, moves, and choreography.

 A routine utilizing either traditional or contemporary style clogging technique.
-Three gymnastic/acrobatic tricks allowed
+Three gymnastic/acrobatic tricks allowed.

 A routine using ethnic style of dance, such as Belly Dancing, Hawaiian, Bollywood, etc.